acleee/CommanderProFix/README.md

 CommanderProFix
 ==============

+*NOTE: This kext was made with my specific use-case and setup in mind.
+It might work for you, it might not, but the code is provided so that you have the ability to review and debug as needed.
+No support on my end is provided.*

 This is a forked version of the [Lilu](https://github.com/acidanthera/Lilu) plugin [RestrictEvents](https://github.com/acidanthera/RestrictEvents) that has been modified to only prevent  `/usr/libexec/ioupsd` from running.
 This removes the "UPS battery backup" warning at the cost of disabling macOS's UPS support.

 ### Background / Why does this exist?